The Last Shall Be First (Sunz of Man album)

 The Last Shall Be First is the debut studio album by American hip hop group Sunz of Man.
-It was released on July 21, 1998, through Red Ant Entertainment/Wu-Tang Records.
+It was released on July 21, 1998, through Red Ant Entertainment.
 Production was handled by 4th Disciple, True Master, RZA, Supreme and Wyclef Jean, with Cathy Jones and Sunz of Man serving as executive producers.
 It features guest appearances from Method Man, Traybag, Beretta 9, Earth, Wind & Fire, Masta Killa, Ol' Dirty Bastard, Raekwon and U-God.

 The album peaked at number 20 on the Billboard 200 and number 7 on the Top R&B/Hip-Hop Albums in the United States, as well as number 100 on the Dutch Album Top 100.